gritotalentfactory/WEBSITE-BACKEND/README.md

-# Grito Talents API Documentation
+# Grito Talents API

-This document provides an overview of the API endpoints and instructions for setting up and using the Grito Talents API.
-The API allows clients to manage talents and talent requests.
+The Grito Talents API allows clients to manage talents and talent requests, including creating, fetching, updating, and deleting talents.
+It uses MongoDB for data storage and Multer for image uploads.

 ## Table of Contents

 - Setup Instructions
 - Environment Variables
 - API Endpoints